plone/mockup-training/create_your_own.rst

     $ git clone git@github.com:collective/generator-plonemockup.git

 The relevant files are "Vagrantfile" and "provision.sh".
-Understanding and using Vagrant is out of this document scope.
+Understanding and using Vagrant is out of this document's scope.
 For now, all you need to care about is running any of the following commands inside the directory you have just cloned, that holds the Vagrantfile:

 - ``vagrant up``

-Make sure you run "vagrant ssh" to login to your virtual environment.
+Make sure you run "vagrant ssh" to log in to your virtual environment.
 When inside, you will be user "vagrant", which has full sudo privileges inside that machine.